hendrix04/volumio-plugins/plugins/miscellanea/onkyo_control/readme.md

 - Receiver Model (Optional)
     - The model of receiver.
 This may be required with old receivers that do not support automatic discovery.
 ##### Action Configuration
+- Zone Selection
+    - Select which zone to power on
 - Power On
     - Power on the receiver when playback begins.
+- Maximum Volume
+    - Ensure that the reveiver never gets a command to go over a specific volume level.
 - Set Volume On Play
     - Set the volume of the receiver on playback start.
 - Volume Value